darktable-org/dtdocs/content/special-topics/opencl/setting-up.md

 ocd-icd-devel
 ```

-On linux systems you might also want the `clinfo` package giving you a lot of information about your OpenCL system and settings.
+On Linux systems you might also want the `clinfo` package giving you a lot of information about your OpenCL system and settings.